crunchysteve/SinWaveGen/README.md

 writing the sketch entirely in assembly code.
 I'm pretty sure that option is beyond me at this stage.

+My aim is to create this in pure C/C++ code, in order to make it compatible with almost any microcontroller.

 Before making public...
 ToDos:  Turn off output when input timing is null
         Create proper C++ class with header and source